DragonSenses/Curiosity/TypeScript/4. Functions/functions.md

 // Expected 1 arguments, but got 0.
 ```

-Again, the signature used to write the function body can’t be “seen” from the outside.
+Again, the signature used to write the function body can't be "seen" from the outside.

 > The signature of the implementation is not visible from the outside.
 When writing an overloaded function, you should always have two or more signatures above the implementation of the function.

 The implementation signature must also be compatible with the overload signatures.
-For example, these functions have errors because the implementation signature doesn’t match the overloads in a correct way:
+For example, these functions have errors because the implementation signature doesn't match the overloads in a correct way:

 ```ts
 function fn(x: boolean): void;